 If your company does not meet the bid requirements then submitting a bid is a waste of both time and resources, as it is highly unlikely that you will win the contract.

 Completing the PQQ

-Once you have chosen a relevant contract to bid for you must express interest.
-Following this the contracting authority will provide you with the pre-qualification questionnaire (PQQ).
+Once you have chosen a relevant contract to bid for you must express or register your interest.
+Following this, the contracting authority will provide you with the pre-qualification questionnaire (PQQ).
 This document is the first stage of the bid.
 However, if the authority is using the one-stage process, then the PQQ and ITT will be completed at the same time and evaluated together.
 This is not uncommon, and for a small business, it certainly saves time completing a bid proposal in one stage.

-The purpose of this document is to narrow down the field by excluding those that do not comply.
+The purpose of the PQQ document is to narrow down the field by excluding those that do not comply in the tendering process.
 With that in mind it is important that you take the time to ensure a fully compliant submission, adhering to all terms and conditions.

 Completing the tender

 Should you be successful at PQQ stage you will be invited to tender (ITT).
 This provides assurances that your company complies, but there is still a lot of work to be done in order to secure the contract, via a successful tender response.

-The tender goes into much more detail, looking at how your company will deliver the contract and responses must be of the highest quality.
+The tender goes into much more detail, looking at how your company will deliver the contract and responses must be of the highest quality to score high marks.
 Back up all statements with evidence and past experience where possible.
 You must show that your company is better than the competition, in order to win the business.

-One way to establish this is added value – what can you provide that no one else can?
-Determine this and you are well on your way to winning.
+One way to establish this is added value – what can you provide that no one else can to your potential client?
+Determine this and you are well on your way to winning the bid.

-The final stage of the process is analysis and bid ready.
-Regardless of the result you should always conduct a thorough analysis of the bid.
+The final stage of the process is analysis.
+Regardless of the result, you should always conduct a thorough analysis of the bid.
 Which sections scored highly and which did not?